 Manage the Caddy Service on Fedora

-Use the systemd commands below when you need to stop, reload, or inspect the service later.
+Use these systemd commands when you need to stop, reload, or inspect the service later.

 | Action | Command |